OriginCodeAcademy/Cohort8/Projects/Week-06/19-PropertyManager/README.md

 - Create the models you described in our ERD diagram
 	- User (below the field properties, add an ICollection entity relationship mapping to Property)
 	- Property (below the field properties, add an entity relationship mapping User)
+	- InterestList
-	- PropertySearch (you'll need this just to define the returntype of the results expected in property searches)
+	- UserPropertySearch (you'll need this just to define the returntype of the results expected in property searches)
 - Create an Entity Framework data context
 	- Constructor that defines the base "PropertyManager"
 	- IDbSet<User>
 	- IDbSet<Property>
+	- IDbSet<InterestList>
 	- OnModelCreating with logic that maps users to properties
 		- `User` 1-* `Property` relationship
+		- `User` *-* `Property` relationship
 - Migrations
 	- Enable-Migrations
 	- Add-Migration InitialMigration
 	- Update-Database
 - Add Controllers
-	- Create controllers for `User`, `Property` by selecting "Web API 2 Controllers with Actions using Entity Framework"
+	- Create controllers for `User`, `Property` and `InterestList` by selecting "Web API 2 Controllers with Actions using Entity Framework"
 	- In the Property controller, you will need to add a custom method in order to do property searches using one or multiple property fields
 	- In the Property controller, you should also add a separate, custom method to do property searches by user